fractalqb/sllm/README.md

 **Note** that _sllm_ focuses on the log message.
 We do not propose how to handle other pieces of information!
 So lets have a look what _sllm_ would do with some decent log formats.
+We use `↩/↪` only to avoid very long lines on this page.
+In real logs things would be on one line!

 ### Classic log output